maazkhandev75/BrickBreaker/README.md

 - Lives system to manage player's attempts.
 - Game over screen with option to restart or exit.

+## important notice
+-> the game will not show graphics in windows terminal you have to use windows console host to play the game....

 ## How to Play

 1. **Controls**: